clawrence00/mototorque/README.md

 As a user I should be cited for adding a word or phrase and definition.

-As a user I should be able to edit or remove my contributons.
+As a user I should be able to edit or remove my contributions.
 No other user should be able to do this.

 The webpage must be responsive so that it can be experienced on mobile, tablet and desktop.